scality/s3utils/README.md

 # Verify existence of sproxyd keys

-This script verifies that all sproxyd keys referenced by objects in S3 buckets exist on the RING.
-It can help to identify objects affected by the S3C-1959 bug.
+This script verifies that :

+1. all sproxyd keys referenced by objects in S3 buckets exist on the RING
+2. sproxyd keys are unique across versions of the same object
+3. object metadata is not an empty JSON object '{}'

+It can help to identify objects affected by the S3C-1959 bug (1), or one of S3C-2731, S3C-3778 (2), S3C-5987 (3).

 The script can also be used to generate block digests from the listing results as seen by the leader, for the purpose of finding